 Validating GlideinWMS Frontend¶

-The complete validation of the frontend is the submission of actual jobs.
-However, there are a few things that can be checked prior to submitting user jobs to Condor.
+The complete validation of the Frontend is the submission of actual jobs.
+However, there are a few things that can be checked prior to submitting user jobs to HTCondor.

 Verifying Services Are Running¶

-There are a few things that can be checked prior to submitting user jobs to Condor.
+There are a few things that can be checked prior to submitting user jobs to HTCondor.

 [email protected] $ condor_config_val -verbose DAEMON_LIST DAEMON_LIST: MASTER, COLLECTOR, NEGOTIATOR, SCHEDD, SHARED_PORT, SCHEDDJOBS2 COLLECTOR0 COLLECTOR1 COLLECTOR2 COLLECTOR3 COLLECTOR4 COLLECTOR5 COLLECTOR6 COLLECTOR7 COLLECTOR8 COLLECTOR9 COLLECTOR10 , COLLECTOR11, COLLECTOR12, COLLECTOR13, COLLECTOR14, COLLECTOR15, COLLECTOR16, COLLECTOR17, COLLECTOR18, COLLECTOR19, COLLECTOR20, COLLECTOR21, COLLECTOR22, COLLECTOR23, COLLECTOR24, COLLECTOR25, COLLECTOR26, COLLECTOR27, COLLECTOR28, COLLECTOR29, COLLECTOR30, COLLECTOR31, COLLECTOR32, COLLECTOR33, COLLECTOR34, COLLECTOR35, COLLECTOR36, COLLECTOR37, COLLECTOR38, COLLECTOR39, COLLECTOR40 Defined in '/etc/condor/config.d/11_gwms_secondary_collectors.config', line 193.

-If you don't see all the collectors and the two schedd, then the configuration must be corrected.
+If you don't see all the collectors and the two schedds, then the configuration must be corrected.
 There should be no startd daemons listed

-Verify all VO Frontend Condor services are communicating.
+Verify all VO Frontend HTCondor services are communicating.

 To see the details of the glidein resource use